Welcome to FamilyCounselingSanDiego.com

 If you believe your privacy rights have been violated, you may file a complaint with the administration hospital or with the Secretary of the Department of Health and Human Services.
-To file a complaint with the clinic, contact the Privacy Officer at call 858-217-5770 or directly to Janet Phillips LCSW 858-883-8624.
+To file a complaint with the clinic, contact the Privacy Officer at call 760-498-1053 or directly to Janet Phillips LCSW 858-883-8624.
 You will not be penalized for filing a complaint.
 If you have agreed to LENS treatment this treatment is a package and there is no refunds if you do not complete the treatment recommended and results are not guaranteed as with any treatment provided.
 You are welcome to request a mediation from another therapist within the group or administration to help in your disagreement or complaint.

 OTHER USES OF MEDICAL INFORMATION

 MEETINGS/APPOINTMENTS: Walter Martin normally conduct an evaluation that will last from 2 to 4 sessions and ask for you to agree to 8 sessions prior to judging the possible success of meeting your goals as he works hard to find you a "An Life worth living" improving your outlook with DBT, CBT and EMDR protocols.
 During this period of an average of 6 weeks, we can both decide if I am the best person to provide the services you need in order to meet your treatment goals need.
 If psychotherapy is begun, Mr. Martin will usually schedule one therapy session (one appointment hour of 45-60 minutes duration) per week at a time we agree on, although some sessions may be longer or more frequent.
 Once an appointment hour is scheduled, you will be expected to pay for it unless you provide 48 hours [2 days] advance notice of cancellation [unless we both agree that you were unable to attend due to circumstances beyond your control].
-[If it is possible, I will try to find another time to reschedule the appointment.]
+All missed appointments are a $80 charge to your credit card on file.

 CONFIDENTIALITY: All communications between you and your Counselor will be held in strict confidence unless you provide written permission to release information about your treatment.
 There are exceptions to confidentiality as we utilize Practice Fusion Software and OfficeAlly.com and Availity.com insurance approved clearinghouse.
 All are HIPPA compliant systems.
 We pay for a BSA agreement of HIPPA complaint systems with Google so we can utilize Google Apps, Email and Video Communication.
 EXAMPLE OF LIMITS TO HIPPA, therapists are required to report instances of suspected child, elder or dependent adult abuse.
 Therapists may be required or permitted to break confidentiality when they have determined that a patient presents a serious danger of physical violence to another person or when a patient is dangerous to him or herself.
 PMI (Protected Medical Information) is taken very seriously.
 This practice in known for it extreme private needs of active duty military and if requested no information is records for our free hour for active duty Military or DOD contractors to all freedom without concerns of loss of a security clearance.
 Also all active duty families also afforded only the highest level of privacy as we take privacy very seriously.